Skip to main content

 • Sravanthi Vegunta, MD, specializes in adult and pediatric neuro-ophthalmology and strabismus and comprehensive pediatric ophthalmology.

-Dr. Vegunta, a former resident and neuro-ophthalmology fellow at the John A. Moran Eye Center, will practice at Moran's main University of Utah location and its Riverton and Midvalley clinics, as well as Primary Children's Hospital.
+Dr. Vegunta, a former resident and neuro-ophthalmology fellow at the John A. Moran Eye Center, practices at Moran's main University of Utah and Midvalley clinics, as well as Primary Children's Hospital in Salt Lake City and Lehi.

 Following her residency and neuro-ophthalmology fellowship at the University of Utah School of Medicine in 2021, Dr. Vegunta completed a pediatric ophthalmology and adult strabismus fellowship at Indiana University School of Medicine, Riley Hospital for Children.